Patrick Geddes: Influences

+Key ideas

 Geddes' writing demonstrates the influence of these ideas on his theories of the city.
 He saw the city as a series of common interlocking patterns, "an inseparably interwoven structure", akin to a flower.
 He criticised the tendency of modern scientific thinking to specialisation.
 In his "Report to the H.H. the Maharaja of Kapurthala" in 1917 he wrote:

 "Each of the various specialists remains too closely concentrated upon his single specialism, too little awake to those of the others.
 Each sees clearly and seizes firmly upon one petal of the six-lobed flower of life and tears it apart from the whole."

 These ideas can also be traced back to Geddes' abiding interest in Eastern philosophy which he believed more readily conceived of "life as a whole": "as a result, civic beauty in India has existed at all levels, from humble homes and simple shrines to palaces magnificent and temples sublime."

 Geddes distinguished two forms of human social life: ‘paleotechnic’ and ‘neotechnic.’
 He viewed the former as self-destructive but the latter as self-supporting.
 In the context of cities, paleotechnic cities are those characterized by competition while neotechnic is characterized by interaction.
 Additionally, this is followed by the paleotechnic city's desire for expansion as compared to the neotechnic city's ability to form communities and conurbations.
 Geddes attributed the destruction of cities via World War I not to the invasion of imperialist powers but the prevalence of paleotechnic forms of life in European society.

 Against a backdrop of extraordinary development of new technologies, industrialisation and urbanism, Geddes witnessed the substantial social consequences of crime, illness and poverty that developed as a result of modernisation.
 From Geddes' perspective, the purpose of his theory and understanding of relationships among the units of society was to find an equilibrium among people and the environment to improve such conditions.